MBWitz/DataSurfers/CleanedData.md

 ## **Step 3:**
 ### Merge Population.csv and air_ghg_emissions.csv data
 * Create a new tab called “Population” in air_ghg_emissions data file and paste in Population data from World Bank
-* Do vlookup for population data in the project data page:
+* Do vlookup for population data in the main project data page:
 `=VLOOKUP(A3,Population!$B$2:$BI$265,I3)`
 * Where A3 is the three letter country code column,
 * Country name column is not included in the LookUp table (note the range begins with column B), and
 * I3 is the index created in the Urbanization merge (urbanization and population are from the same source and formatted in the same manner).
+* Copy the formula to each row of the data.
 * Save file as [air_ghg_data_with_formulas.xlsx](air_ghg_data_with_formulas.xlsx)
-* Copy the fomrula to each row of the data.

 ## **Step 4:**
 ### Create final csv file